Use a Computer

 The City of Busselton Libraries provide public access computers with internet and word processing facilities.

-Printing is available from the public PC’s at 0.20c per page for black and white and $2 per page for colour.
+Printing is available from the public PC’s at starting at 0.20c per page for black and white and $1 per page for colour.

 You can reserve a computer by contacting either Busselton or Dunsborough Library.

 You can use a multifunction device at either Busselton Library or Dunsborough Library to print, scan, save to USB or copy your documents.